cardinalblue/figma-asset-downloader/README.md

 3. **No components found matching the provided names**
    - Check that your component names in Figma exactly match what you're providing in the command
    - Component names are case-sensitive
-   - Make sure the components exist in the specified page (if pageId is configured)
+   - Make sure the components exist in the specified page (if pageId is configured) or section (if --section is used)

 4. **Found duplicate components with the same name**
    - The tool requires unique component names to avoid ambiguity